Mounikavegi/-Olympic-Data-Analysis/README.md

 # olympic-data-analysis-azure

-The **Tokyo Olympic Data Analysis on Azure** project is a comprehensive solution for analyzing and visualizing Olympic Games data using various Azure services.
-This project aims to showcase how to leverage the power of cloud computing and Azure's data services to gain insights from historical Olympic data.
-By combining Azure Databricks, Azure Data Factory, and other Azure resources, this project provides a scalable and efficient way to process, transform, and analyze large volumes of Olympic data.
+The **Tokyo Olympic Data Analysis on Azure** project is a comprehensive solution for analyzing and visualizing Olympic Games data utilizing a range of Azure services.
+It demonstrates the capabilities of cloud computing and Azure's data services to extract valuable insights from historical Olympic data.
+By integrating Azure Databricks, Azure Data Factory, and other Azure resources, the project offers a scalable and efficient framework to process, transform, and analyze large datasets related to the Olympic Games.

 ## Table of Contents
 - [Introduction](#introduction)